vabarbosa/vb_qiskit-quantumcomputing/README.md

-# Qiskit
-Basic manipulation of qubits
+# Basic manipulation of qubits